visionular/example-auroralive-player-ios/README.md

 ## Play a Stream

-The SDK also provide VideoView, a UIView subclass
+The SDK provide VideoView, a UIView subclass.
+And also provides SwiftUI View, you can refer to the example source code.

 ```swift